Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Not only is the architecturally impressive Renaissance bridge beautiful to admire from afar, but it also has the most spectacular views back down the canal from both sides once you take a walk over it.
 Don’t forget your camera for this one!

-The center of the large stone bridge is formed by two inclined ramps with arcades of shops on each side and covered by a portico.
-The shops are mainly tourist shops and jewelers.
+The centre of the large stone bridge is formed by two inclined ramps with arcades of shops on each side and covered by a portico.
+The shops are mainly tourist shops and jewellers.

 Aside from the famous Rialto Bridge, be sure to also visit Scalzi Bridge (Ponte degli Scalzi) close to the station and wooden Accademia Bridge (Ponte dell Accademia).